Simpson v. University of Colorado

 Lisa Simpson; Anne Gilmore v.
-University of Colorado Boulder, Nos.
-06-1184 and 07-1182 (Sept.
-6, 2007) was a case in which the Tenth Circuit Court of Appeals ruled that there was enough evidence that the University of Colorado Boulder was deliberately indifferent under Title IX of not taking appropriate measures to limit sexual assault on their campus despite officials, such as Gary Barnett, having a general knowledge of the harassment and the risk of sexual assault occurring.
+University of Colorado Boulder, 500 F.3d 1170 (10th Cir.
+2007), was a case in which the Tenth Circuit Court of Appeals ruled that there was enough evidence that the University of Colorado Boulder was deliberately indifferent under Title IX of not taking appropriate measures to limit sexual assault on their campus despite officials, such as Gary Barnett, having a general knowledge of the harassment and the risk of sexual assault occurring.

 Background

 The case involved a female student, Lisa Simpson, who was allegedly sexually assaulted by a male student, in 2001 while they were both attending the University of Colorado Boulder.
 Simpson reported the assault to the university, which investigated and found the man responsible for sexual misconduct.
 However, the university did not take any disciplinary action against him and allowed him to continue attending classes with Simpson.
 Simpson eventually sued the university, alleging that it had violated her rights under Title IX of the Education Amendments Act of 1972, which prohibits sex discrimination in education.

 After the case was dismissed by U.S. District Judge Robert Blackburn an appeal sent the case to trial in 2004, and the jury found the university liable for failing to adequately respond to Simpson's allegations of sexual assault.
 The jury awarded Simpson $2.5 million in damages, including $1 million in punitive damages.
 The case raised important questions about the responsibilities of universities in preventing and responding to sexual assault on campus, especially universities that receive federal funding as the impact of this case made the influence of Title IX bigger than what most schools expected.
 It highlighted the need for universities to take a proactive approach to addressing sexual assault, including educating students about consent, providing support to victims, and holding perpetrators accountable.